St. Pantaleon-Weyer concentration camp: The Gypsy Detention Center

 From January 19, 1941, after the rushed closing of the Labor Education Camp, the district authorities detained more than 350 Austrian Sinti and Romanies in Weyer.
-The camp St. Pantaleon was now called “Gypsy Detention Camp”, similar to the camp Lackenbach in Burgenland, that had been established at about the same time.
+The camp St. Pantaleon was now called "Gypsy Detention Camp" (Zigeunerlager), similar to the camp Lackenbach in Burgenland, that had been established at about the same time.
 The camp staff was replaced, one gendarmerie leader and ten police reservists formed the supervisory staff, and an officer of the criminal investigation department Linz was appointed camp commander.
 The SA-Sturmführer Gottfried Hamberger remained administrator.

 The prisoners in St. Pantaleon were meant to continue with the drainage and regulation activities, however, more than half of the detainees were women and children.
 Whereas in the Labor Education Camp the camp physician reported death to the registrar, it was now the camp commander or administrator who assumed this duty.

 The mentioned cause of death is often exceedingly strange: “life-weakness” or “heart failure” with children, "Herzfleischentartung" with an elderly lady.
 The dead bodies of the Sinti were – according to consistent testimonies of contemporary witnesses – for the time being deposited between shovels and pots in the gravedigger's cell at the cemetery Haigermoos, and then buried during the night – without discernible gravesite.

 The camp was closed down on November 4, 1941, the inmates were loaded into cattle cars and – after a three-day stop over in Lackenbach, Burgenland – were brought, together with 4,700 other people, to the Gypsy Camp of the Ghetto Litzmannstadt in Łódź, Poland.
 No one ever returned from there.